alexpdp7/raspberry-pi-headless-provision/README.md

 # Introduction

-This document provides a procedure to provision a Raspberry Pi completely headless.
+This document provides a procedure to provision a Raspberry Pi completely headless using cloud images of Linux distributions.

 * [cloud-run](https://github.com/alexpdp7/cloud-run) is a qemu wrapper that can download cloud images and spin virtual machines, and create a user with your public key
 * Wireless networking is set up and seeded from existing NetworkManager wireless connections.